Pagan & Magickal Terms and Definitions

 Book Religions: Judaism, Christianity, Islam, and some lesser known faiths.
 Called "book religions" because a holy book or text is central to the faith.

 Book of Shadows (BoS): the spellbook, journal, diary, grimoire, and/or ritual guide used by an individual witch or coven.
-"Shadows" is used to mean past as in past experience and knowledge.
+"Shadows" is used to mean past as in past experience and knowledge, like a permanent reminder of where you've been and can always return to.
+Generally includes spells, rituals, correspondences, etc. and may also include poems and other useful information.

 Burin: a specific engraving tool used to mark names and symbols.

 Burning Times, The: alternate term used for the inquisitions specifically dealing with rooting out witchcraft that occurred in several cultures spanning many generations; a period of turmoil in which there was Catholic and Protestant conflict.
-Millions were accused of being witches and were hung (most common) or burned.
-Few of the hundreds of thousands of victims worshiped Pagan deities; many considered themselves to be good Christians - though some did practice old folk traditions that are common in modern Witchcraft as the term is used today.
-This period was riddled with prejudice, discrimination, sexism, ignorance, and mass hysteria; it was an attack primarily against women, not the equivalent of modern Witches.
+Millions were accused of and an estimated 30,000-300,000 were executed for being witches.
+Those executed were hung (most common), stoned, drowned, or burned.
+Few of the victims worshiped Pagan deities; many considered themselves to be good Christians - though some did practice old folk traditions that are common in modern Witchcraft as the term is used today.
+This period was riddled with prejudice, discrimination, sexism, ignorance, and mass hysteria; it was an attack primarily against women and non-Catholics, not the equivalent of modern Witches.

 Calling the Quarters: verbal or symbolic acknowledgment of the Elements in a ritual environment.
 "Quarters" refers to the directions north, east, south, and west.